8 tips for booking safari in Kenya

 Choosing a good location is essential.

 We recommend staying inside the park/reserve.
 Lodges located outside are cheaper.
-But you’ll lose time with driving to the park, especially early in the morning.
+But you’ll lose time by driving to the park, especially early in the morning.

 Based on your itinerary, don’t forget to book a hotel for the night after arriving/before departing in Nairobi.